Redocly/redocly-cli/docs/commands/build-docs.md

     root: ./openapi/api-description.json
 ```

-You can generate a build by giving the API alias name, as shown below:
+You can generate a build by including the API name with the command, as shown in the following example:

 ```bash Command
 redocly build-docs games@v1
 ```

 In this case, after resolving the path behind the `games@v1` name, `build-docs` generates a build of the `api-description.json` file.
 For this approach, the Redocly configuration file is mandatory.
-Any additional configurations provided in the file are used by the command.
+Any additional configurations provided in the file are also used by the command.

-### Use custom configuration file
+### Use alternative filepath

 By default, the CLI tool looks for the [Redocly configuration file](../configuration/index.md) in the current working directory.
 Use the optional `--config` argument to provide an alternative path to a configuration file.